next-theme/theme-next-docs/source/docs/third-party-services/index.md

 ---
-title: Third-party Services
+title: Third-party Plugins
-description: NexT User Docs – Third-party Service Integration
+description: NexT User Docs – Third-party Plugins Integration
 ---

 Static website is limited in some functions, so we need third-party services to extend our site.